 With my savings from Australia and the amount of revenue Halfway Anywhere was generating via display advertising and affiliate links (but mostly affiliate links), I thought I would be able to sustain life on the trail for a summer – and I was right.
 However, the thru-hiking life and the not thru-hiking life are two very different things and so my plan post-CDT was to head to New Zealand on a working holiday visa.

-The plan was to hike and travel until I ran out of money again and then get a job somewhere to save up for the next leg of my life.
+The plan was to hike and travel around New Zealand until I ran out of money again.
+Then I would get a job somewhere to save up for the next leg of my life.

 In case you haven't noticed, I don't have much in the way of long-term plans or goals.